 The main configuration file for Winlogbeat is C:\Program Files\Winlogbeat\winlogbeat.yml with the reference config file being C:\Program Files\Winlogbeat\winlogbeat.reference.yml.

-To edit this file, you can use Notepad++.
+To edit this file, you can use Notepad++ as administrator.

 By default, Winlogbeat is set to monitor application, security, and system logs, and logs from Sysmon.